rockthejvm/rockthejvm.github.io/_posts/2024-10-15-zio-full-stack-webapp.md

 As it leverages Tapir, see next section [Tapir server side](#62-server-side) for more details.

 In the meantime, enjoy the Mermaid [diagram of the dependencies](https://mermaid-js.github.io/mermaid-live-editor/edit/#eyJjb2RlIjoiZ3JhcGggQlRcbkwwKFwiU2VydmVyLmRlZmF1bHRcIilcbkwxKFwiUmVwb3NpdG9yeS5kYXRhTGF5ZXJcIikgLS0+IEwyKFwiVXNlclJlcG9zaXRvcnlMaXZlLmxheWVyXCIpXG5MMVxuTDIgLS0+IEwzKFwiUGVyc29uU2VydmljZUxpdmUubGF5ZXJcIilcbkw0KFwiRmx5d2F5U2VydmljZUxpdmUuY29uZmlndXJlZExheWVyXCIpIiwibWVybWFpZCI6ICJ7XCJ0aGVtZVwiOiBcImRlZmF1bHRcIn0ifQ==) compiled by ZIO.

 ## 7. Tapir

 Tapir is a library for defining API endpoint as immutable data structures.

-This is a huge win, because it allows to:
+This is a huge win, because it allows us to:

 * define the API once
 * generate the client and server side
 * generate the documentation
 * test the controller in an isolated way

-Here is an example of Tapir endpoints definition:
+Here is an example of a Tapir endpoint definition:

 ### 7.1.
 Shared Endpoint definitions